mmarius/montreal-things-to-do/README.md

 ## Getting around

-- [Bixi](https://bixi.com/en/): Bixi is a bicycle sharing system in the metropolitan are of Montreal.
-Bixi is a great way to explore the city.
-I recommend downloading the app beforehand.
+- [Bixi](https://bixi.com/en/): Bixi is a bicycle sharing system in the metropolitan are of Montréal.
+It's a great way to explore the city.
+Make sure to download and setup the app beforehand.
-- [STM](https://www.stm.info/en): STM is the public transport agency in Montreal.
-They operate busses and Montreal metro.
+- [STM](https://www.stm.info/en): STM is the public transport agency in Montréal.
+They operate busses and Montréal metro.
 See here for [fares](https://www.stm.info/en/info/fares/transit-fares).
 - Walking.
-Despite being a city in North America, Montreal is a very walkable city.
-I highly recommend walking around it's many great neighborhoods.
+Despite being a city in North America, Montréal is a very walkable city.
+We highly recommend walking around it's many great neighborhoods.

 ## Food